ublue-os/website/docs/images.md

   - navigation
 ---

-This list is in alphabetical order, organized by build method.
+This list is in alphabetical order.

-- **Users:** the build method doesn't matter to you, use whichever image fits your use case.
-- **Creators:** The method that the image is built might be important to you
+- Images ending in `-main` are suitable for AMD/Intel GPU users
+- Images ending in `-nvidia` are suitable for NVidia GPU users
+- `base-main` and `base-nvidia` do not come with desktops and are generally useful for [making your own image](/making-your-own)

 !!! warning